Centres of Excellence for Climate Change and Adaptive Land Management in Africa

 SASSCAL

-The SASSCAL Graduate School Programme (SGSP) is a joint regional initiative to develop and implement innovative, excellent and collaborative education through doctoral programmes in SASSCAL member countries Angola, Botswana, Namibia, South Africa and Zambia.
+The SASSCAL Graduate School Programme (SGSP) is a joint regional initiative to develop and implement innovative, excellent and collaborative educational opportunities through doctoral programmes in SASSCAL member countries Angola, Botswana, Namibia, South Africa and Zambia.

 The first SASSCAL graduate school programme started in April 2022 with a focus on integrated water resources management (IWRM) in Namibia and is run by the Namibia University of Science and Technology (NUST) in collaboration with the International Centre for Water Resources and Global Change (ICWRGC) in Koblenz as the German partner institution.